 To set the properties for a component, select it and click the Properties icon in the toolbar on the right.

-Figure: A slideshow and its properties.
+Figure: An image and its properties.

 Applying a Style variant to a component